‘Working and Growing Together’

 At Fitzwilliam Primary School we recognise the importance of the Social, Moral, Spiritual and Cultural development of all children and hence school has a responsibility to ensure that our school curriculum provides opportunities for all children to develop these skills.
 The development of Social, Moral, Spiritual and Cultural understanding threads throughout our school curriculum and is evidenced in everything we do.
 The development of SMSC supports our school ethos ‘Working and Growing Together’.
 At Fitzwilliam Primary School we uphold the values that produce children who will be positive citizens in a forever changing world.

-At Fitzwilliam we have ___ core values that we teach the children and that thread through everything we do across school.
-They link into our aims for the school and also to our behaviour policy.
+At Fitzwilliam we have 4 core values that we teach the children and that thread through everything we do across school.
+They are Respect, Responsibility, Resilience and Recognition and link into our aims for the school and also to our behaviour policy.
 We aim to teach children these values and help them to identify them in action in themselves, their classroom, their school, their family their wider community and globally in the world beyond.

 Fundamental British values thread through our whole curriculum and drive our school assemblies.